OEM/ODM Services Available Learn More →

 MossLink's MDU solution combines in-corridor ceiling APs with building-edge gateway routers that handle per-unit VLAN isolation, bandwidth management, and captive portal authentication.
 Each unit receives its own SSID and isolated network segment, while property management or ISP maintains centralized control over the entire building from a web dashboard.

-Multi-dwelling unit buildings — apartment complexes, serviced apartments, student housing, and residential towers — represent a significant opportunity for ISPs and property technology companies.
-Rather than running a separate ISP connection to each unit, building-wide Wi-Fi infrastructure delivers internet to every floor and room from a single upstream connection, with per-unit billing managed centrally.
+Multi dwelling unit buildings — apartment complexes, serviced apartments, student housing, and residential towers — represent a significant opportunity for ISPs and property technology companies.
+Rather than running a separate ISP connection to each unit, managed internet for buildings delivers service to every floor and room from a single upstream connection, with per-unit billing managed centrally.

 The challenge is delivering the same privacy, reliability, and performance that tenants expect from individual home internet service — over shared infrastructure.
 Each tenant must see only their own traffic.
 Bandwidth must be enforced fairly.
 A noisy neighbor streaming 4K video should not degrade service for the unit next door.
 And when tenants move in or out, service activation must be instantaneous and remote — no technician visits, no physical cable changes.